Quantum Steenrod operations of symplectic resolutions: Regularity of moduli spaces

 Hence without any introduction of perturbation of the almost complex structure or inhomogeneous terms, the moduli space is indeed compact.
 Using compactness of the genuine holomorphic curves, the regularity of the moduli space of solutions to the perturbed Cauchy--Riemann equation can be shown as follows.
+As usual in Floer theory, we prove regularity of the moduli spaces for generic choices of perturbation data; in our case, the equivariant perturbation data are chosen from